Yasha09/roulette/README.md

 Unit test - I am testing roulette.service, it implements the entire method except saving it in db (mocked Repository.save() method).
 Integration tests -  For that, I also tested the database for saving random numbers in DB.
 I use a test database which before starting initialize a new DB, and insert data, after it cleans all db.

-### Warning
-I also create DockerFile and docker-compose but it is not finished there are some bugs.
 ## Installation

 ```bash